-A community based cross sectional study was conducted on 307 rural mothers in Egypt.
-The report said the majority of the mother had good knowledge about the advantages of educational district during the month of April - June 2011.
-Total of 384 women participated (31%)119 participants started breast feeding their children with in 1 hour of delivery, while BF for 6 months was reported only by 32 participants (8.3%).
-Insufficient breast milk and work related problems the main were reasons for stopping breast feeding before 2 years.8
+A cross-sectional study using self-administered questionnaire was conducted among in Abha female educational district during the month of April - June 2011.
+Total of 384 women participated 119 (31%) participants started breast feeding their children with in 1 hour of delivery, while BF for 6 months was reported only by 32 participants (8.3%).
+Insufficient breast milk and work related problems were the main reasons for stopping breast feeding before 2 years.8

-A cross sectional study was carried out in health workers in Nigeria in 2012.
-Findings indicated that human milk was acceptable to 97.2% of and excellent among 30.7% of them while it was unsatisfactory among 14%.
+A cross-sectional study was adopted in nurses who having child aged 6-12 months in Abha city 2014.
+A total of 120 women participated overall; mother's breast feeding knowledge was good among more than half of them (55.3%) and excellent among 30.7% of them while it was unsatisfactory among 14%.
 Breastfeeding in the first six months was practiced by 24.7% of the participated mothers.
 Of them only 7.3% practiced BF.
-Work related problems (46.2%), insufficient breast milk (34.2%), maternal health problems (14.9%) and neo-natal health problems (9.7%)were commonly reported barriers against BF.9
+Work related problems (46.2%), insufficient breast milk (34.2%), maternal health problems (14.9%) and neo-natal health problems (9.7%) were commonly reported barriers against BF.